KostyaBovt/movie_storage/README.md

    * Parent class for all controllers in application
 3. Model
    * Parent class for all models in application
-   * Creates and keeps PDO in properties, conect to DB on construct, keeps last query executed results in properties.
+   * Creates and keeps PDO in properties, connect to DB on construct, keeps last query executed results in properties.
    * Has basic methods to manipulate DB
 4. Home_controller
    * Displays Home page content (home/index and home/filter)